RAB: Provable Robustness Against Backdoor Attacks: Background

-Randomized smoothing has been studied by several works to improve model robustness against \textit{evasion attacks}.
-Some provide heuristic approaches to defend against adversarial examples~\cite{liu2018towards,cao2017mitigating}, and some provide theoretic guarantees against $L_p$ bounded adversarial perturbations.
-In particular, Cohen et al.~\cite{cohen2019certified} have proposed a tight robustness guarantee in $L_2$ norm with Gaussian noise smoothing.
+To defend against \textit{evasion attacks}, different approaches have been studied: some provide empirical approaches such as adversarial training~\cite{liu2018towards,cao2017mitigating}, and some provide theoretical guarantees against $L_p$ bounded adversarial perturbations.
+In particular, Cohen et al.~\cite{cohen2019certified} have proposed \textit{randomized smoothing} to certify the robustness of ML models against the $L_2$ norm bounded evasion attacks.

-On a high level, the randomized smoothing strategy~\cite{cohen2019certified} provides a way to certify the robustness of a \emph{smoothed} classifier against adversarial examples during test time.
-First, a given classifier is smoothed by adding Gaussian noise $\varepsilon \sim \mathcal{N}(0,\sigma^2\Id_d)$ around each test instance.
+On a high level, the randomized smoothing technique~\cite{cohen2019certified} provides a way to certify the robustness of a \emph{smoothed} classifier against adversarial examples during test time.
+First, a given classifier is smoothed by adding Gaussian noise $\epsilon \sim \mathcal{N}(0,\sigma^2\Id_d)$ around each test instance.
 Then, the classification gap between a lower bound of the confidence on the top-1 class $p_A$ and an upper bound of the confidence on the top-2 class $p_B$ are obtained.
-The smoothed classifier will be guaranteed to provide consistent predictions within the perturbation radius, which is a function of the smoothing noise variance $\sigma$, $p_A$ and $p_B$, for each test instance.
+The smoothed classifier will be guaranteed to provide consistent predictions within the perturbation radius, which is a function of the standard deviation $\sigma$ of the smoothing noise, and the gap between the class probabilities $p_A$ and $p_B$, for each test instance.

-However, all these approaches focus on the robustness against evasion attacks only, and in this work we aim to first provide a function smoothing framework to certify the robustness against both evasion and poisoning attacks.
-In particular, the current randomized smoothing strategy focuses on adding noise to induce smoothness on the level of {\em test instance}, while our unified framework generalizes it to smoothing on the level of \textit{classifiers}.
-We then specifically describe the additional challenges of certifying robustness against backdoor attacks, and provide theoretic robustness guarantees for different machine learning models, randomized smoothing noise distributions, as well as the tightness of the robustness bounds.
+However, all these approaches focus on the robustness against \textit{evasion attacks} only.
+In contrast, in this work, we aim to provide a function smoothing framework to certify the robustness against both evasion and poisoning attacks.
+In particular, the current randomized smoothing strategy focuses on adding noise to induce smoothness on the level of {\em test instance}, while our unified framework generalizes this to smoothing on the level of \textit{classifiers}.
+Putting this generalization into practice in the context of certifying robustness against backdoor attacks naturally bears additional challenges which we describe and address in detail.
+In addition, we provide theoretical robustness guarantees for different machine learning models, smoothing noise distributions, as well as the tightness of the robustness bounds.